Samsung/tizen-docs/docs/application/web/guides/sensors/ham.md

    tizen.humanactivitymonitor.getHumanActivityData('HRM', onsuccessCB, onerrorCB);
    ```

-4. If requested `HumanActivityType` type is `PEDOMETER`, then `getHumanActivityData()` provides `HumanActivityPedometerData` object data gathered since the call of the `start()` method, but also data, which is gathered since the device boot.
+4. If the requested `HumanActivityType` type is `PEDOMETER` then `getHumanActivityData()` provides the `HumanActivityPedometerData` object.
+This object not only includes data gathered since the call of the `start()` method, but also the data gathered since the device boot:

     ```
     function onsuccessCB(pedometerData) {